blahner/ticket-bot/README.md

 ```
 ./run_main.sh
 ```
+You will probably want to run this in a 'screen' session and configure your computer to run this script in the background without going to sleep.
-Note that ticket bot code is pretty fragile.
+Also note that ticket bot code is pretty fragile.
 Even a simple change to the website's html layout can break it.
 I likely won't keep this project up-to-date with whatever changes recreation.gov makes.

 In the more likely case you want to get notified of ticket availabiltiy from a different website, you will need to make intensive edits to the main.py file.
 Read my blog post for an overview of how to get started.